This article on the best luxury hotels in Singapore was last updated in June 2020.

 - Location: Bugis

-- Uniqueness: While we do not know what the new Raffles Hotel Singapore will look like after the complete renovation, we do know that the hotel is the most elegant one in the city and the oldest hotel in Asia.
+- Uniqueness: The newly refurbished hotel is the most elegant one in the city and the oldest hotel in Asia.
 No other 5 star hotel in Singapore can bring back the yesteryear like the magnanimous Raffles.
 So many historical facts corroborate the hotel’s past glory that uniqueness is an understatement.

-- Facilities: The old Raffles Hotel had a rooftop pool, a well equipped gym and several courtyards and dining options.
+- Facilities: The Raffles Hotel has a rooftop pool on the third floor overlooking the Lion City, a well equipped gym and several courtyards and dining options.
+The the newly expanded Writer’s Bar in the lobby is a wonderful addition.
 There were also numerous stores in its shopping area.

 - My (old) review: Review of the old Raffles Hotel in Singapore.